Vintage style also in decoration

-Vintage style is a term used to refer to the old, both in fashion and in decoration.
-It's about creating an elegant and bohemian atmosphere, adding an antique touch, with pieces of furniture and decorative features from another period.
+Vintage style is a term used to refer to old, both in fashion and in decoration.
+It is about creating an elegant and bohemian atmosphere, adding an antique touch, with pieces of furniture and decorative features from another period.

 The word ‘vintage’ comes from the French ‘vendange’ which means ‘harvest’.
 It is a term used to refer to objects of a certain age that, without being considered antique, improve over time.
 That is to say, in the vintage style, old decorative features gain value over time, like fine wine.

-Vintage decoration has its origin in the 1930s and 40s.
-It's an elegant, restrained, romantic style based on classic ideas combined with more modern ones.
+Vintage decoration has its origin in the 1930’s and 40’s.
+It is an elegant, restrained, romantic style based on classic ideas combined with more modern ones.

-As for the colors of the vintage decoration, pastel shades, soft textures, and flower prints work really well.
-Color shades such as white, rose-pink, beige, light blue, aquamarine, turquoise, or peach are 100% vintage style.
+As for the colours of the vintage decoration, pastel colours, soft textures and flower prints work really well.
+Colour shades such as white, rose-pink, beige, light blue, aquamarine, turquoise or peach are 100% vintage style.

-Are antique, vintage, and retro the same thing?
+Are antique, vintage or retro the same thing?
 No, for a piece of furniture to be considered antique it must be over 100 years old.
 Vintage is considered to be about 40 years old.
-And retro refers to something that is manufactured today but with a design that reminds us of the past.
+And retro refers to something that is manufactured today, but with a design that reminds us of the past.

-The decoration of a vintage kitchen is characterized by the addition of furniture, utensils, and appliances that evoke thoughts of past times.
-Silestone has its own collection of countertop materials that meet the requirements of vintage style: Helix from the Nebula Code Series and Lagoon from the Nebula Series.
-Both are light shades, with a classic look, ideal for combining with antique furniture, glass display cabinets, and wicker accessories.
+The decoration of a vintage kitchen is characterised by the addition of furniture, utensils and appliances that evoke thoughts of past times.
+Silestone has its own collection of worktop materials that meet the requirements of vintage style: Helix from the Nebula Code Series and Lagoon from the Nebula Series.
+Both are light shades, with a classic look, ideal for combining with antique furniture, glass display cabinets and wicker accessories.

 Materials with Dekton veining

 If there is something trendy in interior design and decoration it is marble with veins.
-This material has taken over kitchen and bathroom countertops, tabletops, and sideboards.
-Following the vintage style and within the Natural Collection, we chose Dekton Aura15, inspired by the Calacatta and Carrara marbles and the simplicity and elegance of Dekton Rem.
+This material has taken over kitchen and bathroom worktops, and the tops of tables and sideboards.
+Following this vintage style and within the Natural Collection, we chose Dekton Aura15, inspired by the Calacatta and Carrara marbles or by the simplicity and elegance of Dekton Rem.